MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/tlg-multisite/Configuration-Requirements.md

 author: coreyp
 ---
 # Configuration Requirements

+>Applies To: Windows Server Technical Preview

 The following components are required to configure Remote Access in the test lab:

--   The product disc or files for Windows ServerÂ® 2016 Technical Preview, Windows ServerÂ® 2012 R2 or Windows ServerÂ® 2012.
+-   The product disc or files for Windows Server® 2016 Technical Preview, Windows Server® 2012 R2 or Windows Server® 2012.

 -   Nine computers or virtual machines that meet the minimum hardware requirements for Windows Server 2016 Technical Preview,  Windows Server 2012 R2  or  Windows Server 2012  ; three of these computers have two network adapters installed.

--   The product disc or files for Windows 10Â® or WindowsÂ® 8 .
+-   The product disc or files for Windows 10® or Windows® 8 .

 -   The product disc or files for Windows 7 Ultimate.

--   Three computers or virtual machines that meet the minimum hardware requirements for  Windows 10Â®, Windows 8 or  Windows 7 ; one of these computers has two network adapters installed.
+-   Three computers or virtual machines that meet the minimum hardware requirements for  Windows 10®, Windows 8 or  Windows 7 ; one of these computers has two network adapters installed.